Estimate Time6 min

 The exact terms of the “preference” that preferred shareholders’ get may vary from company to company.
 In some cases, the preference simply means that cash available for distributions during the year must be paid to preferred shareholders before common dividends are paid.
 In other cases, the preference means that any missed payments to preferred shareholders must be made up before common shareholders are allowed to receive anything.

-When does it make sense to invest in preferred stocks?
+When might it make sense to invest in preferred stocks?

 Preferred stocks vs. common stocks vs. bonds